 For starters, there are numerous sources of ACA-compliant individual-market plans:

-- In each state there’s one exchange website (HealthCare.gov in 38 states; a state-run exchange site in 12 states and DC).
+- In each state there’s one exchange/marketplace website (HealthCare.gov in 32 states; a state-run exchange site in 18 states and DC).
 The government sites all have “see plans and prices” tools that enable you to determine whether you’re eligible for government help to pay premiums and possibly reduce out-of-pocket costs.
-If you are eligible, you should either enroll via the federal or state exchange or make sure that any broker you work with shows you all ACA-compliant plans to which your subsidy applies.
+If you are eligible for subsidies, it’s important to make sure you enroll via the exchange, as subsidies cannot be used with non-exchange plans.

-- Numerous insurers and web brokers are approved enhanced direct enrollment entities and can help consumers enroll in on-exchange plans via their own websites.
+- Numerous insurers and web brokers are approved as enhanced direct enrollment entities (EDEs) and can help consumers enroll in on-exchange plans via their own websites (EDEs operate in states that use HealthCare.gov; brokers are available to help you enroll in states that run their own exchange, but the enrollment must be completed directly on the exchange website in those states).

 - Brokers and navigators certified by the exchanges in each state help consumers through the process of enrolling in a plan through the exchange.
 (This tool on HealthCare.gov can help you find assistance in your area.
 The state-run exchanges have similar tools.)
 These professionals should also help you determine whether you’re subsidy-eligible before showing plans and quoting prices.